alpenlabs/Technical-Whitepaper/README.md

 With an account on the L2 System, users can transfer their funds to other L2 accounts or withdraw back to any address on L1, though most transactions processed by the L2 System are transactions between L2 accounts.
 The L2 System's transaction execution environment can have a different set of features and support new types of transactions that are not available on L1.

 To withdraw from the rollup, users typically submit a withdrawal transaction to the L2 System, which removes the desired funds from their accounts on L2.
-These withdrawal transactions are included in the next state update committed to the L1 Protocol.
+These withdrawal transactions are included in the next state update committment to the L1 Protocol.
 The L1 Protocol verifies the validity of the withdrawal transactions and approves the withdrawals of funds to appropriate addresses in L1.

 If the L2 System censors any withdrawals from the rollup, users can unilaterally withdraw their rollup funds by only interacting with the L1 Protocol.
 The rollup has mechanisms to ensure that the user has the necessary funds in the latest confirmed L2 State Tree to withdraw.
 Furthermore, there is sufficient account data available on L1 for users to be able to construct the latest confirmed L2 State Tree without the cooperation of the L2 System.

 The L1 Protocol often has additional rules to handle cases when the L2 System fails completely, does not cooperate, or does not submit any updates for a prolonged period of time.
 In addition, it may have rules for updating the protocol itself, or any other rules specific to the application.

-## 3.2 Accounts and Balances Representation
+## **3.2 Accounts and Balances Representation**

 A Merkle tree data structure is often employed to store account data in an L2 Rollup System.
 This section describes the processes for storing, updating, and creating proof of account data in a Merkle tree.

-### 3.2.1 Merkle Tree
+### **3.2.1 Merkle Tree**

 A Merkle tree is a balanced binary tree in which each leaf node stores the hash of the underlying data and each inner node up to the root stores the hash of a concatenated string of its children’s hashes.
 The Merkle root, in turn, is a hash that represents an accumulated hash of the entire dataset.